krevanth/ZAP/README.md

 Thanks to [Erez Binyamin](https://github.com/ErezBinyamin) for adding Docker infrastructure support.

-The testbench UART core in `src/testbench/uart.v` is based on the [UART-16550 core](https://github.com/freecores/uart16550) project.

-Testbench assembly code in `src/ts/mode32_test*/` is based on Jonathan Masur's and Xavier Jimenez's work that can be found [here](https://opencores.org/users/Bregalad/profile)

-Testbench assembly code in `src/ts/mode16_test*/` is based on Julian Smolka's work [here](https://github.com/jsmolka/gba-tests)

 ## Notice

 The repo <https://github.com/krevanth/ZAP> *is* the official, definitive and authoritative ZAP processor repository.